-There have been no changes in unit redemption patterns over the COVID-19 lockdown period.
+There have been no changes in unit redemption patterns over the COVID-19 lockdown period and over the last year.

 Recognition of Expected Credit Losses ("ECL")

 In determining ECL, management is required to exercise judgement in defining what is considered to be a significant increase in credit risk and default events.